-We seek talented researchers and engineers that have a fiery passion to build foundational infrastructure for the fabric of human knowledge, that desire work on the bleeding edge of P2P and Networking technologies and understand the value of creating a resilient, open and equal access Internet and Web.
+We seek talented researchers and engineers that have a fiery passion to build foundational infrastructure for the fabric of human knowledge, that wish to work on the bleeding edge of P2P and Networking technologies, and that understand the value of creating a resilient, open, and equal-access Internet.

 Resilient Networks Lab

-At Protocol Labs we’ve created a new Research Lab focused on Resilient Networks (ResNetLab).
-This Lab is a continuation of the work we’ve been developing at Protocol Labs for many years and it is designed to support engineering teams with “problems-to-be” by finding solutions before the problems hit the operational systems and Networks (such as IPFS, libp2p, and Filecoin systems/networks).
+At Protocol Labs, we created a new research lab focused on Resilient Networks (ResNetLab).
+This lab supports engineering teams by solving "problems-to-be" before they hit the operational systems and networks (such as IPFS, libp2p, and Filecoin).

-At Protocol Labs, a resilient system or network is defined as one that is fundamentally uncompromised by an isolated failure or network split.
+We define a resilient network (or system) as one that is fundamentally uncompromised by an isolated failure or network split.
 The system is malleable, adaptable to different conditions, and capable of evolving to meet new requirements over time.
-Resilience identifies as a characteristic against changing system or network conditions, i.e., the system's core functionality remains independent of the system’s usage and/or specific surges in demand.
+Resilience also identifies a characteristic against changing conditions, i.e., the system's core functionality remains independent of its usage or specific surges in demand.

-Taking one of Protocol Labs projects as an example.
-A central part of IPFS is content addressing and a central point of libp2p is peer-to-peer networks.
-Although both of these topic areas have seen extensive research in the past, very few have seen actual deployment in the wild with hundreds of thousands of active nodes per day.
-This is what makes research at PL exciting: exploiting past knowledge to solve imminent problems in a futuristic way.
+A central part of IPFS is content addressing and a central part of libp2p is peer-to-peer networking.
+Although both of these topics have been the subject of extensive research in the past, few instances have seen actual deployment in the wild with hundreds of thousands of daily active nodes.
+This is what makes research at PL exciting: exploiting prior knowledge to solve real-world problems in a future-proof manner.

 Research Engineering at Protocol Labs

 We are hiring a Research Engineer to pursue our vision in building and expanding the Resilient Networks Lab.
-The Engineer is expected to support work related to: surveying academic literature, implementing and evaluating (mainly in simulation environments, but possibly also proof-of-concept testbeds) protocol designs nurtured within the lab, and also identifying problems with existing designs in the operational networks.
+The Engineer is expected to support work related to: surveying academic literature, implementing and evaluating (in both simulation environments, and proof-of-concept testbeds) protocol designs nurtured within the lab, and also identifying problems with existing designs in the operational networks.

 We believe in an Open Source and Open Collaboration approach to creation.
 We keep our egos checked at the door and work as a team to tackle the many hard research and engineering challenges required to make systems resilient.